Projective characterization of higher-order quantum transformations: Detailed examples for Section -- (Some) state structures built with quantum theory as base state structure

-Next, one considers another requirement of no signaling, at the level of the transformation this time.
-The heuristic of which is straightforward: if there are local effects, the dynamics may be constrained to local operations as well.
+Step 1 (going to the top left situation of Fig. \ref{fig:bipartite_PM_construction}) consists of restricting the set of valid bipartite channels to the set of no signaling channels, so as to guarantee that parties $A$ and $B$ are causally disconnected.
+In other words, one considers another requirement of no signaling, at the level of the transformation this time.
+The heuristic of which is straightforward: if there are local effects, the dynamics may be constrained to local operations as well because e.g. Alice and Bob's labs are space-like separated.
 Another way to put it: Alice and Bob are each allowed to do any physical transformation on their qudit before measuring, but no global transformation is allowed.
-Both points of view result in the same conclusion that the set of channels is restricted to its local subset made of pure tensors of local transformations.
-The operations of Alice and Bob have then the form $M^{A_0A_1} \otimes M^{B_0B_1} \in \left(\mathscr{A}_0\rightarrow\mathscr{A}_1\right) \otimes \left(\mathscr{B}_0\rightarrow\mathscr{B}_1\right)$ (this is the bottom left situation of Fig. \ref{fig:bipartite_PM_construction}).
+Both points of view conclude that the set of channels is restricted to its local subset spanned by the tensor product of local transformations.
+Step 2 (going to the bottom left situation of Fig. \ref{fig:bipartite_PM_construction}) is to pass to the CJ picture so to obtain their characterization.
+The operations of Alice and Bob have the form $M^{A_0A_1} \otimes M^{B_0B_1} \in \left(\Alg{A}{0}\rightarrow\Alg{A}{1}\right)\otimes \left(\Alg{B}{0}\rightarrow\Alg{B}{1}\right) \subset \left(\Alg{A}{0}\otimes\Alg{B}{0}\right)\rightarrow \left(\Alg{A}{1}\otimes\Alg{B}{1}\right)$ (or, more generally, the affine span of these pure tensors, see Sec. \ref{sec:examples_no_signaling_channel}).
+Finally, step 3 (going to the bottom right situation of Fig. \ref{fig:bipartite_PM_construction}) is to extend the set of states and effects to all functionals as in Proposition \ref{theo:det_fctal}.
+By doing so, we have inferred from a few heuristics what is the set of bipartite process matrices $\{W\}$, and that its state structure is $\overline{\left(\Alg{A}{0}\rightarrow\Alg{A}{1}\right)\otimes \left(\Alg{B}{0}\rightarrow\Alg{B}{1}\right)}$, which characterization directly ensues (this is done explicitly in Ref. \cite{MPM}).